psychemedia/storytelling-notes/grateful_dead.md

 When the princess came to her own chamber, she struck her maid with a slat an draoichta (a rod of enchantment) and turned her into a rat; then she made such music of fifes and trumpets to sound throughout the castle, that every soul in it fell asleep.
 That minute, she sent the rat to where the king s son was sleeping, and the rat put her tail into the nostrils of the young man, tickled his nose so that he sneezed and blew the thimble out of his mouth.
 The rat caught it and ran away to the princess, who struck her with the rod of enchantment and turned her into a maid again.

 Then the princess and the maid set out for the eastern world, taking the thimble with them.
 Shaking-head, who was watching with his cloak on, unseen by all, had seen everything, and now followed at their heels.
 In the eastern world, at the sea-side was a rock.
-The princess tapped it with her finger, and the rock opened; there was

-a great house inside, and in the house a giant.
+The princess tapped it with her finger, and the rock opened; there was a great house inside, and in the house a giant.
 The princess greeted him and gave him the thimble, saying: "You're to keep this so no man can get it."

-"Oh," said the giant, taking the thimble and throwing it aside, " you need have no fear; no man can find me in this place."
+"Oh," said the giant, taking the thimble and throwing it aside, "you need have no fear; no man can find me in this place."

 Shaking-head caught the thimble from the ground and put it in his pocket.
 When she had finished conversation with the giant, the princess kissed him, and hurried away.
 Shaking-head followed her step for step, till they came at break of day to the castle of King Behind the Gold.
 Shaking-head went to the king's son and asked: "Was anything given you to keep last night?"